awsdocs/amazon-s3-getting-started-guide/doc_source/SigningUpforS3.md

 1. Follow the on\-screen instructions\.

-AWS will notify you by email when your account is active and available for you to use\.
+AWS notifies you by email when your account is active and available for you to use\.

+To start using Amazon S3, see [Create a Bucket](CreatingABucket.md)\.